Lesta Studio: History

 Lesta Studio was founded on 22 December 1991.
 In January 1998, the studio was one of three large computer graphics companies of Saint Petersburg, alongside Positive and Creat.
 In 2011, the company became part of Belarusian video game company Wargaming.
 On its 21st anniversary in 2012, Lesta Studio had 150 employees.

 On April 4, 2022, Wargaming announced that they would be pulling all operations out of Russia and Belarus, and transferring all its live games services in those regions to Lesta Studio, which was announced to no longer be affiliated with the company.

-On October 12.
-2022. they released 3 new games that are based on Wargaming games.
+On October 12, 2022, they released 3 new games that are based on Wargaming games.
 The games are licensed, but their development is different.
-The games are Mir Tankov, Mir Korablej and Tanks Blitz.
+The games are Mir Tankov and Mir Korablej, and they work with another company called EAST GAMES LLC who publishes the Tanks Blitz game.

+On April 17, 2025, according to the Federal Bailiff Service, the Tagansky District Court of Moscow seized the assets of Lesta Studio, following an order issued by the Office of the Prosecutor General of the Russian Federation.